 TruAmerica Closes $708M Fund to Expand Affordable Workforce Housing Nationwide

 The fund close, announced in late February 2026, comes roughly a decade after Hart launched TruAmerica with a specific focus on housing for teachers, first responders, healthcare workers, and other essential employees who earn too much for subsidized housing but too little for luxury apartments.
-It's a personal mission for Hart, who was himself raised in the type of workforce housing his company now builds.
+It's a personal mission for Hart, who grew up in Chelsea, Massachusetts with a postal-worker father and has spent his career focused on providing affordable housing for working families.

 Key Details

 The $708 million fund represents TruAmerica's second vehicle targeting workforce housing, following its inaugural fund established earlier in the company's history.
-The capital will be directed toward ground-up development of affordable rental apartment communities across multiple U.S. markets.
+The capital will be directed toward acquiring and rehabilitating existing Class B apartment communities across multiple U.S. markets.

-According to Commercial Observer, the fund close positions TruAmerica to substantially scale its development pipeline at a time when institutional capital is increasingly flowing toward workforce housing strategies.
+According to Commercial Observer, the fund close positions TruAmerica to substantially scale its acquisition pipeline at a time when institutional capital is increasingly flowing toward workforce housing strategies.

 Market Context